grwllrnc/SRF_programm_performance/README.md

 # TV ratings of the Schweizer Radio und Fernsehen (SRF)

 The ratings of SRF1 and SRF2 are published on [http://www.srf.ch/medien/publikumszahlen/](http://www.srf.ch/medien/publikumszahlen/) as PDF files.
 This repository documents the rating in a csv file format.
-The dataset will be updated on a daily basis with a lag of about 4 days.

 #### Description
 The dataset has the following variables: